karloygard/xcomfortd-go/README.md

 This code implements communication with the Eaton xComfort CKOZ-00/14 Communication stick (CI stick).
-Datapoints will be read out from the stick, and must be kept updated if and when devices are added.
+Datapoints will be read out from the eprom on the stick, which must be kept updated *manually* if and when devices are added.
 Consult the MRF manual (paragraph USB-RF-Communication Stick) for documentation on how to do this.
 Optionally, both TXT and DPL file formats are supported, but the latter format is generally superior.

 To build: